 Just before Thanksgiving 2020, the Fire Victims Trust extended the deadline from December to the end of February 2021.
 The Trust also clarified that claims had to be submitted by that date, but claimants could continue to submit supporting data after the deadline passed.
 Despite getting a little bit of breathing room, Eric pushed himself and the team to get everything they could possibly gather submitted by the deadline.

-Fortunately, his office manager had fully trained the team of five Virtual Associates by this time and they were off to the races.
-Each of the Virtual Associates was given a certain volume of claim forms to review and complete as best they could based on the information in each client’s file.
+Fortunately, his office manager had fully trained the team of five Remote Associates by this time and they were off to the races.
+Each of the Remote Associates was given a certain volume of claim forms to review and complete as best they could based on the information in each client’s file.
 Eric then personally reviewed and edited every one of them.
 It was a fairly seamless process thanks to the technology Eric has implemented at his firm and the fact that they operate in a largely paperless manner.

 Eric reflected that, “Overall the Lawclerks did a great job.
 This was new to everyone.”
 He explained that along the way the Lawclerks routinely found missing information and countless pieces of data that needed additional follow up to submit a comprehensive claim.
 He found that there was tremendous value in having trained attorneys review and issue spot for problems with the claims.

 For example, some of the Lawclerks discovered issues with claims wherein people were confused about the title on the property, the types of business structures they had, and a host of other issues.
 These important changes were caught and made because of the work of his Lawclerks.

 Eric reports that, “We had a group of people who were overall very thoughtful, very engaged, and interested in the project, who did good work and asked good questions.
 They were hungry for feedback.
 They – you know what, they really busted their butts to get it done and they were all really pleasant people.”